 (Courtesy of Rock City)

-From seeing Alabama, Georgia, Kentucky, South Carolina, Tennessee, Virginia and North Carolina at Lover's Leap, to discovering Fairytale Caverns and Mother Goose Village, the kids will love expelling some energy among the beautiful gardens.
+From seeing Alabama, Georgia, Kentucky, South Carolina, Tennessee, Virginia and North Carolina at Lover's Leap to discovering Fairytale Caverns and Mother Goose Village, the kids will love expelling some energy among the beautiful gardens at Rock City.
 Take them along the 180-ft. suspension bridge, a perfect place to snap a picture of the Chattanooga Valley.

 Museum of Appalachia – Clinton

-Home to 3 dozen historic log structures, exhibits filled with thousands of authentic Appalachian artifacts, gardens and free range farm animals keep kids of all ages entertained for hours.
+The Museum of Appalachia is home to 36 historic log structures, exhibits filled with thousands of authentic Appalachian artifacts, gardens and free range farm animals keep kids of all ages entertained for hours.
 Learn how life was like for the first Tennessee settlers.